 Server error count: Number of responses where the status code is 500 or higher (excluding 504).

 Error count: Total count of responses with status codes greater than or equal to 400.
+This is equivalent to the total number of client, connection, and server errors.

 HTML size: Total size (bytes) of all HTML content loaded.